r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Hey, if it comes to that, I bet the new director outlives us all!

 **Goredolf:**
 Oho, so you can tell how resilient I am, eh?
-Hehe, flattery will get you nowhere, young {(M) man /(F) lady}.
+Hehe, flattery will get you nowhere, young [♂ man /♀ lady].

 **Goredolf:**
 Still, I commend your keen eye.
 Indeed, I am Musik the Phoenix.
 It will take more than a little hunger to bring ME down.